GulnazSerikbay/GulnazSerikbay/README.md

 - 👋 @GulnazSerikbay
-- 🌱 CS girl.
+- 🌱 CS kid.
 - 💞️ Open to collaboration, new projects!
-- 📫 gserikba@andrew.cmu.edu
+- 📫 gulnaz@cmu.edu
-- Interests: Cybersecurity, Neural Computation, Web Programming, Image Processing
+- Interests: Computer Vision, Neural Computation, Web Programming, Image Processing

 <!---
 GulnazSerikbay/GulnazSerikbay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.